6 March - 31 May 2018

-This course forms part of our Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law.
-It is open to professionals – diplomats, lawyers, legal advisers, judges, NGO staff, human rights advocates, media specialists, professionals working in emergency situations, UN staff and staff from other international organizations – who are not enrolled in the Executive Master and who want to deepen their expertise in this specific issue.
+This course forms part of our Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law (MTJ).
+It is open to professionals – diplomats, lawyers, legal advisers, judges, NGO staff, human rights advocates, media specialists, professionals working in emergency situations, UN staff and staff from other international organizations – who are not enrolled in the MTJ and who want to deepen their expertise in this specific issue.

 Participants obtain a certificate at the end of the course (no ECTS credits are gained).